NathanR11/house-price-prediction/README.md

 # house-price-prediction
-Project for predicting housing prices in King County, WA
+Project for predicting housing prices in King County, WA utilizing Python, through Jupyter Notebook.

 # PLEASE NOTE THAT THIS FILE IS STILL IN PROGRESS AND CHANGES WILL BE MADE ACCORDINGLY #